-In the Senate, yesterday, Mr. Webster, presented several petitions in favor of the abolition of slavery within the District of Columbia.
-A number of memorials in favor of the renewal of the charter of the United States Bank, were presented.
+In the Senate, yesterday, Mr. Webster presented several petitions in favor of the abolition of slavery within the District of Columbia.
+A number of me-morials in favor of the renewal of the charter of the United States Bank, were presented.
 Mr. White, from the Committee on Indian Affairs, reported a bill establishing the office of Superintendent of Indian Affairs.
-Mr. Clay's resolution was taken up and Mr. Dallas spoke two hours and a half in its support, when not having concluded, he gave way for a motion to adjouru.
+Mr. Clay's resolution was taken up, and Mr. Dallas spoke two hours and a half in its support, when not having concluded, he gave way for a mo-

-In the House of Representatives, numerous

-memorials and petitions were presented.
-Mr. Archer, from the Committee on Foreign Affairs, reported a bill to carry into effect the Convention between the United States and France, concluded at Paris on the 4th of July, 1831.
-Mr. Archer, from the same Committee, reported a bill to amend the act fixing the compensation of the Ministers and Consuls of the United States residing on the Barbary coast, and for other purposes.
-Mr. McDuffie, from the Committee of Ways and for the year 1832.
-Mr. Plummer, from the Committee on the Public Lands, reported a bill to remove the Land Office from Mount Salus to Jackson, in the State of Mississippi.
-Mr. Hall, of North Carolina, from the Comfor Indian annuities and other similar objects, mittee on Public Expenditures, reported a bill to establish a uniform rule for computing the mileage of Members of Congress.
-Mr. Barringer, from the Committee on the Militia, reported a bill to provide more effectually for the national defence.
+In the House of Representatives, numerous memorials and petitions were presented.
+Mr. Archey, from the Committee on Foreign Affairs, reported a bill to carry into effect the Convention between the United States and France, concluded at Paris on the 4th of July, 1831.
+Mr. Archer, from the same committee, reported a bill to amend the act, fixing the compensation of the Ministers and Consuls of the United States residing on the Barbary coast, and for other purposes.
+Mr. McDuffie, from the committee of ways and means, reported a bill making appropriations for Indian annuities and other similar objects, for the year 1832.
+Mr. Plummer, from the committee on Public Lands, reported a bill to remove the Land Office from Mount Salus to Jackson, in the state of Mississippi.
+Mr. Hall, of North Carolina, from the committee on Public Expenditures, reported a bill to establish a uniform rule for computing the mileage of Members of Congress.
+Mr. Barringer, from the committee on the Militia, reported a bill to provide more effectually for the National defence.
 The resolution submitted on Saturday last by Mr. Adams, was modified by the mover, and agreed to.
-The resolution submitted on Thursday last by Mr. Clarron, of Georgia, for the appointment of a Select Committee to examine into the affairs of the Bank of the United States, was taken up.
-Mr. CLAYTON addressed the House in favor of the adoption of the resolution, and was followed by Mr. McDuffie in opposition thereto.
-When the latter gentleman had concluded.
-Mr. Parroy obtained the floor, but cluded, Mr. Patron obtained the floor, but the hour heretofore agreed upon for a recess, having expired, he gave way, and the House adjourned to meet again at 7 o'clock, P. M.
+The resolution submitted on Thursday last by Mr. Clayton, of Georgia, from the appointment of a select committee to examine into the affairs of the Bank of the United States, was taken up.
+Mr. Clayton addressed the House in favor of the adoption of the resolution, and was followed by Mr. McDuffie in opposition thereto.
+When the latter gentleman had concluded, Mr. Patton obtained the floor, but the hour heretofore agreed upon for a recess, having expired, he gave way, and the House adjourned to meet again at 7 o'clock p. m.